 Curious about food and how it directly affects our health and well-being?
-A St. Kate’s dietetics major will teach you how food and nutrition relate to human health and physiology — and how to communicate scientific information about food in a practical, engaging way.
+The St. Kate’s major in dietetics will teach you how food and nutrition relate to human health and physiology — and how to communicate scientific information about food in a practical, engaging way.

 Please contact the dietetics program director for more information on program outcomes.